 The graphic user interface, or operator screen, above is what the Cubiscan 125 operator sees.
 Each of the rows represents a data field that can be customised by the user.
 CubeMaster is highly configurable and can include drop down menus with multiple selectable fields.
 All user-defined.
 What SKU definitions are important to you?
 These will in part be defined by the type of automation or optimisation you have in place – or are planing to invest in.

 However, it’s one thing to create and collect data.
 Often that’s the easy part of the equation.
 It’s another thing to export this data in a manner that satisfies the needs of various interested stakeholders.
 Sometimes that’s the hard part.
 But have no fear!
 What the SKU data file format might look like behind the screen and how, when, and to where the file is exported is very flexible within CubeMaster.

-To learn more about how CubeMaster and the CubiScan 125 can help you supercharge your WMS please download the brochure or contact SCACO today!
+To learn more about how CubeMaster and the Cubiscan 125 can help you supercharge your WMS please download the brochure or contact Diverseco today!